Coxeter tournaments: Background

 \begin{definition} For a root $\alpha \in \Phi$, let

 be the hyperplane defined by $\alpha$.
 The collection of hyperplanes $H_{\alpha}$ is called the {\it Coxeter arrangement}.
 It defines a simplicial fan $\Sigma_{\Phi}$. \end{definition}

-The rays of the fan $\Sigma_{\Phi}$ are exactly the fundamental weight conjugates $\L$ as in \eqref{E_calL} above.
-Any function on the rays defines a function on the cones of $\Sigma_{\Phi}$ by extending it linearly on each cone.
+The rays of the fan $\Sigma_{\Phi}$ are generated by the fundamental weight conjugates $\L$ as in \eqref{E_calL} above.
+Any function on these generators defines a function on the cones of $\Sigma_{\Phi}$ by extending it linearly on each cone.
 This gives a piecewise linear function.

 \begin{definition} Let $\Phi$ be a root system and $\mathcal{L}$ denote the set of fundamental weight conjugates.
 A {\it $\Phi$-submodular function} is a function $h: \mathcal{L} \to \RR$ such that

 where we consider $h$ as a piecewise linear function on the cones. \end{definition}